MicrosoftDocs/sql-docs/azure-sql/database/sql-insights-enable.md

 Use the IP address that the SQL Server instance listens on.

 If your SQL Server instance is configured to listen on a non-default port, replace 1433 with that port number in the connection string.
-If you're using Azure SQL virtual machine, you can see which port to use on the **Security** page for the resource.
+If you're using SQL Server on Azure Virtual Machine, you can see which port to use on the **Security** page for the resource.

 :::image type="content" source="media/sql-insights-enable/sql-vm-security.png" alt-text="A screenshot of the SQL virtual machine Security page in the Azure portal.
 The SQL virtual machine security page has a Security & networking section with a Port field." lightbox="media/sql-insights-enable/sql-vm-security.png":::